NewPages Guide to

 West Branch poetry, fiction, nonfiction, reviews

 The West Marin Review features 140 pages of previously unpublished prose, poetry, and art.
-It is published annually by Point Reyes Books, Black Mountain Circle, friends, and neighbors, with a print run of 2,000.
+It is published annually by Point Reyes Books and friends and neighbors, with a print run of 2,000.

 West Texas Literary Review fiction, nonfiction, poetry, photography